Enterprise-CMCS/macpro-mdct-qmr/README.md

 ## Local Development Setup

+### Running MDCT Workspace Setup
+Team members are encouraged to setup all MDCT Products using the script located in the [MDCT Tools Repository ](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
+Please refer to the README for instructions running the MDCT Workspace Setup.
+After Running workspace setup team members can refer to the Running the project locally section below to proceed with running the application.

-The following are prerequisites for local development.
+The following are prerequisites for local development.  **If you have run the MDCT Workspace setup script please ignore this section it is not needed.**

 1. [Create an SSH Key and link it to your Github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 1. Clone this repository locally